Wood Slabs for the World: Urban Wood for a Sustainable Future

 What is Urban Wood?

 Urban wood is one of the newest forms of sustainable building material.
 It’s a locally sourced, environmentally friendly product that can be used as an alternative to traditional forested lumber.
-Some people don’t realize that urban wood comes from trees that are removed for other reasons than their timber value.
+Some people don’t realize that urban wood slabs come from trees that are removed for other reasons than their timber value.
 Some of the reasons for removal are disease, storm damage, or fire prevention.
 Whether it’s a wood slab, a guitar, or as building material, urban wood makes a big impact.
 Most people see these trees as green waste; we see them as a possibility for the future!

 Carbon Sequestration Opportunity